Senior African American man receiving assistance with paperwork at home

 How Geriatric Care Managers Are Credentialed

-When evaluating a GCM, ask about their clinical background (RN versus social worker versus other), their specific experience with your parent's conditions, and how they handle communication with family members.
+When evaluating a GCM, ask about their clinical background, experience with your parent's specific conditions, communication process with family members, emergency availability, billing increments, and whether they receive referral fees from facilities or providers.

 Is It Covered by Insurance?